Jintram/fiji-plugin-image-difference/README.md

 \mathrm{Mean\ Difference} = \frac{1}{n} \sum_{i=1}^{n} |x_i - y_i|
 $$

 where $n$ is the total number of pixels.

+Again, to be able to compare across different image sets, the normalization is key.

 A lower mean difference indicates higher similarity between the two images.

 ## Testing